mc6415/TekkenNotes/docs/leo.md

 `d+4` *(Midrange)*
 ~ Minus on hit low with tracking.
-Can use d+4,2 to make it less minus and step or take back turn, also threatens LTG enabling
+Can use d+4,2 to make it less minus and step or take back turn, threatens LTG enabling

 `4` *(Close Range)*
 ~ 12f magic 4, gives a decent mini combo on counter hit

 `CD.1` *(Close Range)*
 ~ High crushing low.
-Minus on hit but gives guaranteed ws4,1+2 heat engager on Counter Hit
+Minus on hit but gives guaranteed ws4,1+2 heat engager on CH

 `f+4` *(Close Range)*
 ~ Mid that enters KNK stance for mixing.
-Faster and more reliable than b1,4 against better opponents, lacks range and tracking though
+Faster and more reliable than b1,4 against better opponents
+Lacks range and tracking though
 :::

 ## Counterhit Game

 Stronger against enemy attacks.
 Often have evasive, parry or crush properties

 | Move      | Importance | Block | Hit  | CH   |